RammonZub/Risk-Simulation/SHARED RESOURCES.md

 - In the context of the Risk game, shared_lock is used to protect shared data structures or resources that are accessed and modified by multiple threads, such as the game board or player states.

-This lock ensures that your multi-threaded game logic, especially the parts where multiple threads might modify the same data (like updating territories or handling battles), operates correctly without data corruption or inconsistent states.
-It's a crucial component for the thread safety of your game.